goyek/goyek/README.md

 Check [Go Build Pipeline Demo](https://github.com/pellared/go-build-pipeline-demo) to compare **taskflow** with [Make](https://www.gnu.org/software/make/) and [Mage](https://github.com/magefile/mage).

+I am open to any feedback and contribution.
+Use [Discussions](https://github.com/pellared/taskflow/discussions) or write to me: *Robert Pajak* @ [Gophers Slack](https://invite.slack.golangbridge.org/).

 `Star` this repository if you find it valuable and worth maintaining.

 ## Example